 A new council chamber and a clock tower designed by Alfred Waterhouse opened in 1876 followed by the Museum, Library and a Concert Hall, designed by the architect Thomas Lanson.Art Gallery and Library Reading room were added and then in 1975 new civic offices were built to serve Reading Borough and the Town Hall ceased its administration function.

 Reading Town Hall survived the threat of demolition in the 1970s and was comprehensively refurbished in the late 1980s.
-It is undergoing further changes relative to Reading's new demands and requirements and now hosts a leading conference and banqueting venue, Reading Museum and the Berkshire Coroner's Office.
+It has undergone further changes to meet modern requirements and now hosts a leading conference and banqueting venue, Reading Museum and the Berkshire Coroner's Office.

 Where we are:

 Reading Museum & Town Hall

 Monday - Saturday: 10am - 4pm